Jay Park: 2018–present: Ask Bout Me, The Road Less Traveled, This Wasn't Supposed To Happen and The Rap of China

 In May 2018, Park released his first official single under Roc Nation, "SOJU" featuring 2 Chainz.
 On July 20, 2018, Park released his debut American project, an English-language EP named Ask Bout Me.
 Along with "SOJU", the seven track EP featured several notable American rappers such as Rich the Kid and Vic Mensa, as well as in-house production from AOMG and H1ghr Music artists such as Cha Cha Malone and GroovyRoom.
 On June 7, 2019, Park released his fifth solo studio album, The Road Less Traveled.
 The album contained features from Jay Electronica and Higher Brothers.
-In November 2019, Jay Park released a collaborative EP with American producer Hit-Boy, called This Wasn't Supposed to Happen.
+In November 2019, Park released a collaborative EP with American producer Hit-Boy, called This Wasn't Supposed to Happen.
 Named after the surprise nature of the duo's collaboration, This Wasn't Supposed to Happen marked Park's second release under Roc Nation, and was preceded by their single "K-Town".
 In the month after, Park collabed with Latin artist and fellow Roc Nation signee Mozart La Para for the single "Son Malas".
 Both singles contained music videos.

 Park featured as the first-ever non-Chinese guest judge in the fourth season of The Rap of China, first airing on August 14, 2020.
-His appearance on the TV rap competition show was met with mixed reception, drawing backlash from some Chinese audiences who resented the appearance of a non-Chinese on the show, and from Korean audiences who resented the fact that Park chose to appear on the Chinese show and not the similar South Korean TV series Show Me The Money.
-On December 31, 2021, Park stepped down as CEO of both AOMG and H1gher Music, but remained as adviser of both companies.
+His appearance on the TV rap competition show was met with mixed reception, drawing backlash from some Chinese audiences who resented the appearance of a non-Chinese on the show, and from Korean audiences who resented the fact that Park chose to appear on the Chinese show and not the similar South Korean TV series Show Me the Money.
+On December 31, 2021, Park stepped down as CEO of both AOMG and H1gher Music, but remained as an adviser of both companies.

 On March 3, 2022, Park established a new label called More Vision.
 In July, Park will release Need To Know on July 12, 2022.
 Later that month, it was announced that Park would be attending the Hip-Hop Playa Festival 2022 taking place September 17–18.
 On August 16, it was announced that Park has released a teaser image for their new song "Bite", which will be released on August 18.
 In November 2022, Park was named one of GQ Koreas Men of the Year.

+On January 13, 2026, Park debuted his first boy group signed to More Vision, Lngshot.
+They released their first EP Shot Callers, with the lead single, "Moonwalkin".
+On August 4, he released the digital single "Flirty", in collaboration with Dayoung.